Part 2 - Services To Indians And Others

 - The level of funding available to provide CHS.

 - Distance from the IHS or Tribal facility.

 - Guidelines.
 The following guidelines will be used in applying the above criteria:

-- There must be a compelling immediate medical treatment an individual’s life or limb would have been endangered.
+- There must be a compelling reason to believe, upon review of the medical record and assessment of the patient's situation, that without immediate medical treatment an individual’s life or limb would have been endangered.

 - Available CHS funds may be authorized for an emergency to the extent that the contract facility is the nearest available provider capable of providing the necessary services and the patient’s condition dictates that he/she be transported to that facility.